-O-1 Visa – Persons of Extraordinary Ability
+O-1 Visa – Immigrants of Extraordinary Ability

 The O-1 visa application is a nonimmigrant visa option for individuals with extraordinary ability in the sciences, arts, education, business, or athletics, who wish to temporarily work in the United States in their field of endeavor.
 The visa is reserved for those who have reached a high level of achievement and can demonstrate with strong evidentiary support, their national or international recognition within their respective field.
 While the O-1 visa is not a typical pathway to citizenship and does not grant permanent status in the United States, it is particularly useful to pursue certain work-related opportunities.